bvds/gauge-field-analyze/saddle-lib/README.md

 ## Install

 Install cJSON from GitHub in `/usr/local/lib`.
-I had trouble with the runtime finding library in `/usr/local/lib` and ran `sudo ldconfig` to update the linker cache.
+Then run `sudo ldconfig` to update the linker cache.

 Download source code:
 * <https://github.com/bvds/minres-qlp> is a customized version